 Business combinations are accounted for using the acquisition method.
 The consideration transferred is the fair value of transferred assets, issued equity interests and liabilities incurred to former owners.
 Any contingent consideration is recognized at fair value at the acquisition date and classified as a liability or equity.
 Contingent considerations classified as a liability are measured at fair value on each reporting date with changes recognized in consolidated statement of income.
 Identifiable assets acquired as well as assumed liabilities and contingent liabilities are measured initially at their fair values on the date of acquisition without deducting non-controlling interest.
-The amount by which the consideration transferred, the amount of any non-controlling interest in the acquiree and the acquisition date fair value of any previous equity interest exceeds the fair value of identifiable net assets is recognized as goodwill.
-If the consideration transferred is lower than the acquired net assets, the gain is recognized in the consolidated statement of income on the acquisition date.
+The amount by which the consideration transferred, the amount of any non-controlling interest in the acquiree and the acquisition date fair value of any previous equity interest exceeds the fair value of identifiable net assets is recognized in the consolidated statement of income on the acquisition date.
 All acquisition-related costs, except for the costs to issue debt or equity securities, are expensed in the periods in which the costs are incurred and the services are received.